Collectible and Novelty Tap Handles Sale

 If you are dispensing Guinness or other nitrogen-based beers, you need a nitrogen regulator, which works essentially the same as its CO2 counterpart with one little difference: it features a female stem to attach to a nitrogen tank.

-Alternatively, you can get a nitrogen converter piece (like this CO2 Bottle to N2 Regular Adapter available from us) and use a standard CO2 gas regulator.
+Alternatively, you can get a nitrogen converter piece (like this CO2 regulator to nitrogen tank adapter available from us) and use a standard CO2 gas regulator.

 Secondary Gas Regulator

 With this type of regulators, you will be able to dispense multiple kegs at different pressures.
 They come equipped with 2 to 5 dials to monitor and regulate the beer regulator pressure separately for each keg.

 If you want to dispense multiple kegs all at the same pressure, you will need a distribution bar (like this 4-Way Air Distributor also available from BeverageCraft), which is basically a large splitter.

 Not being a highly sophisticated piece of equipment, a gas regulator, nevertheless, consists of a few distinct parts you should be aware of in order to use it properly.

 Here are the main parts of a gas regulator:

 As for the optimal pressure, most beers need to be dispensed at 10-15 PSI (for systems using CO2) or 30-40 PSI (for systems using nitrogen).

 The answer to that question is of course BeverageCraft.com.
 We offer a wide variety of gas regulators for both CO2 and N2 tanks, adapters, tools, replacement parts and more.